DKU-MP-Zhang-Group/docs/README.md

 **This is the team knowledge base for Duke Kunshan University, Medical Physics, Prof. Lei Zhang's Group.**

-For academic cooperation, please contact: lei.zhang@dukekunshan.edu.cn
+For academic cooperation, please contact: [Prof. Lei Zhang](mailto:lei.zhang@dukekunshan.edu.cn)
-For any suggestion about this page: tianyi.zhang2@duke.edu
+For any suggestion about this page: [Tianyi](mailto:tianyi.zhang2@duke.edu)

 Our team member: